hashchange/backbone.select/readme.md

 * If all models are selected, deselect them all.

 The `toggleSelectAll` method supports the following options: [`silent`][select.many-silent], [`label`][custom-labels].

+The whole batch of select and deselect actions is treated as atomic.
+All related events – those of the collection as well as those of individual models – are fired only after the selections and deselections have been completed.

 ### Backbone.Select.Many properties